Monday, 8 September 2008

 What's odd is the reported date of Obama's registration:

 If Obama registered 4 September 1980, he did so a month after he was supposed to.
 He wouldn't have been alone: about a quarter of the 4 million prospective registrants (2 million born in 1960 and 2 million in 1961) sat out the initial registration weeks for their cohorts.
-This was first reported in the Boston Globe, based on their own surveys of Post Offices, with a front-page banner headline on Wednesday, 27 August 1980, to the effect of MILLION SNUB DRAFT , and picked up and publicized around the country in the following days.
+This was first reported in the Boston Globe, based on their own surveys of Post Offices, with a front-page banner headline on Wednesday, 27 August 1980, that a million men who were supposed to register had not done so , and picked up and publicized around the country in the following days.

 Many young men who had taken a "wait and see" attitude toward registration decided to stay away from registration for good once they realized how much safety there was in the numbers of nonregistrants.
 I don't know why Obama would have chosen the next week to register; it was almost certainly a low ebb in the rate of registrations following the publicity about the level of noncompliance (vastly exceeding the wildest hopes of anti-draft activists) to the initial registration weeks.
 And it wouldn't be until several years later that the first of the "Solomon Amendments" denying Federal student aid, jobs, and other benefits were passed, in an effort to punish the nonregistrants whose mass noncompliance had rendered registration unenforceable.